CraftAcademy/library-challenge/README.md

 1. As a visitor, I would like to be able to look at a list of books, so that I can decide which one I want.
 2. As a visitor, I would like to know if a book is available or not, so that I can check it out.
+3. As the library, I would like to know when a book is checked out, so that I can determine it's return due date
-3. As a visitor, I would like to know when my book return is due, so that I do not pay a late return penalty.
+4. As a visitor, I would like to know when my book return is due, so that I return the book on time

 * Dependencies: book returned in 1 month after checkout, author / title of book available, "database" toggled when book is checked out

-check book list - is there a list check title + author of book check if book available check out book return book - parameter 1 month visitor pinged - return book on x date
+* Potential Tests
+first test - can you pull list of books author / title from yml second - can you check state of book (available / not available) third - can user checkout book (yes / no) fourth - is inventory state updated? fifth - can a return date be generated sixth - can return date be set to 1 month? seventh - is user notified of return date should this be a test too??? check book list - is there a list

 ## Library Challenge